surajbhoji1208/react/ReadMe.txt

     it is a fun which takes a component and return a component it takes a component and add extra feature into it and give it back Controlled and Uncontrolled Component
+    parent component is controlling childe component
+    if child component has its own state then it is Uncontrolled component it is not possible to modify state variable of parent directly but it can b possible indirectly this is called lifting state up (read it more form react doc)